Graph types#

 Reporting Views#

-Views are quick-to-create, live (they reflect changes to the graph), and provide Pythonic access patterns:
+Views are quick-to-create, read-only iterable containers, live (they reflect changes to the graph), and provide Pythonic access patterns for all base graph classes:

 • set-like membership and set operations for nodes and edges (n in G.nodes, G.nodes & H.nodes, (u, v) in G.edges),